Happyr/developer.happyr.com/_posts/2021-02-14-symfony-lock-and-messenger-component.md

 The lock component have saved me so many times.
 It helps me with race conditions, it makes my code simpler and my application more reliable.
 I'm using it to fix all kinds of problems and I've noticed that I use a few different methods.
-This article will try to explain these methods.
-My hope is to make it simpler for everybody else to implement Symfony lock component with Messenger.
+This article will try to explain these methods or "strategies".
+My hope is to make life simpler for everybody else to implement Symfony Lock component with Messenger.

 ## No two messages handled at the same time